Philip Podsakoff

-Philip Michael Podsakoff (born 1948) is an American management professor, researcher, author, and consultant who held the John F. Mee Chair of Management at Indiana University.
+Philip Michael Podsakoff (born 1948) is an American management professor, researcher, author, and consultant who held the John F. Mee Chair of Management at the Kelley School of Business at Indiana University Bloomington.
 Currently, he is the Hyatt and Cici Brown Chair in Business at the University of Florida.

 Biography

-Podsakoff was born in Fresno, California, earned a BA and MBA from California State University Fresno, and a DBA from Indiana University in 1980.
+Podsakoff was born in Fresno, California and graduated from Fresno High School.
+He then earned a BS in 1972 and MBA in 1974 from Fresno State College/California State University, Fresno, and a Doctor of Business Administration from Indiana University School of Business in 1980.
 His dissertation thesis was titled "Performance models, microeconomics and schedule responding in humans."
-Upon graduation from the doctoral program, he joined the management faculty of the Ohio State University for two years (1980-1982), and then returned to Indiana University as an assistant professor in the Management department, where he spent most of his career (1982-2013).
-He became an Emeritus professor at Indiana University in 2013, and joined the faculty of the Warrington College of Business at the University of Florida in Gainesville, FL.
+Upon graduation from the doctoral program, he joined the management faculty of the Ohio State University for two years (1980–1982), and then returned to Indiana University as an assistant professor in the Management department, where he spent most of his career (1982–2013).
+He became an Emeritus professor at Indiana University in 2013, and joined the faculty of the Warrington College of Business at the University of Florida in Gainesville, Florida.
 Podsakoff has also consulted with several domestic and international companies, including Ashland Chemical Co., Dow Chemical, Duke Realty, Eli Lilly and Company, General Electric, Kimball International, Harrah's Entertainment, Price Waterhouse Coopers, Prudential Insurance Company of America, State Farm Insurance Company, and Texas Gas Company.
 Philip is married to Vernie (Vera, nee Kochergin) Podsakoff; they have one child, Nathan Podsakoff, who is a professor in the Eller College of Management at the University of Arizona.